Make pancakes and sausage for the whole family at once with the help of a sheet pan. Everyone can eat together and there’s no flipping!

 And I am definitely not trying to talk you out of making them because they are delicious.

-Whipping up the batter
+Whipping Up the Batter

 The longest part of the whole prep is browning the sausage.
 A bulk mild breakfast sausage is perfect in this recipe.